wormhole-foundation/wormhole/solana/programs/token-bridge/README.md

 This package implements Wormhole's Token Bridge specification on Solana with some modifications (due to the nature of how Solana works).
 The program itself is written using the [Anchor] framework.

+## Example Integration (Inbound Transfer)

+In order to bridge assets into Solana with a program integrating with Token Bridge, there are a couple of traits that you the integrator will have to implement:

+- `CompleteTransfer<'info>`
+  - TODO
+- `CreateAccount<'info>`
+  - TODO

+These traits are found in the SDK submodule of the Token Bridge program crate.

 ## Example Integration (Outbound Transfer)

 In order to bridge assets from Solana with a program integrating with Token Bridge, there are a few